Surajkumar88/Oneliner/README.md

 ## Description

-A command-line tool to convert multi-line bash scripts into a single-line command.
+A command-line tool to convert multi-line bash script into a single-line command.

 ## Features